akzaidi/mlads_spark_tutorial/README.md

     Use the **Select** button to save the node pricing configuration.

-9. On the **New HDInsight Cluster** blade, make sure that **Pin to Startboard** is selected, and then select **Create**.
+9. On the **New HDInsight Cluster** blade, make sure that **Pin to Dashboard** is selected, and then select **Create**.
 This will create the cluster and add a tile for it to the Startboard of your Azure Portal.
 The icon will indicate that the cluster is creating, and will change to display the HDInsight icon once creation has completed.

     ![pin to dashboard](https://raw.githubusercontent.com/akzaidi/mlads_spark_tutorial/master/imgs/portal-blade10.PNG)